kbence/tenv/README.md

 ------------

 ```
-$ Download and compile the binary
+#Download and compile the binary
 go get github.com/kbence/tenv/cmd/...

 # Create symlinks next to the binary